 Both of these lovely decks were

-designated A12 in the Hochman Encyclopedia) came in eight known color combinations, all eight of which are
+designated A12 in the Hochman Encyclopedia) came in six known color combinations, all six of which are

-pictured below.
-The first two shown are probably the most common of the Monarch varieties, but all eight
+correction on various scans).
+The first two shown below are probably the most common of the Monarch varieties, but all six are very

-are very

 rare.
-The elaborate court card designs featuring theater stars of the day were very likely the model for the
+The elaborate court card designs featuring theater and cycling stars of the day were very likely the model for the

 Stage decks that USPC produced soon after (SE3 and SE4, ca. 1896).
 A sample of the Monarch court cards are

-pictured below, along with all of the aces, the joker and special Lee Richardson
+pictured below, along with all of the aces, the joker and both examples of the special Lee Richardson

 endorsement card.
-Lee Richardson was a trick rider or, as the card states, "the Premier Fancy Bicyclist of the World."
+Lee Richardson was a trick rider or, as the card states, "the Premier Fancy Bicyclist

-A collector friend wrote to me recently with this information:
+Another collector friend wrote to me with this information:

 "I have 3 different Monarch decks, originally noting only the differences in the color of the back